HyperDbg/HyperDbg/README.md

 ### HyperDbg is now available for testing!
 Please test it and provide us with your valuable feedback and possible bugs.

-**HyperDbg** Debugger is an open-source, community-driven, hypervisor-assisted, user-mode and kernel-mode Windows debugger with a focus on using modern hardware technologies.
+HyperDbg Debugger is an open-source, community-driven, hypervisor-assisted, user-mode and kernel-mode Windows debugger with a focus on using modern hardware technologies.
 It is a debugger designed for analyzing, fuzzing and reversing.

-Follow **HyperDbg** on **[Twitter](https://twitter.com/HyperDbg)** to get notified about new releases!
+Follow **HyperDbg** on **[Twitter](https://twitter.com/HyperDbg)** to get notified about new releases.

 ## Description